Chart Color Schemes

 Scone is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Scone, as per the latest Census evaluation, 84.7% of dwellings were houses with the remaining 15.2% consisting of semi-detached, apartments, and other dwelling types.
-In comparison, Non-Metro NSW had 89.7% houses and 10.3% other dwellings.
-Home ownership in Scone was at 33.2%, similar to Non-Metro NSW's figure.
-The remaining dwellings were either mortgaged (35.1%) or rented (31.7%).
-The median monthly mortgage repayment in Scone was $1,603, higher than Non-Metro NSW's average of $1,538.
-The median weekly rent in Scone was recorded at $290, matching the Non-Metro NSW figure.
-Nationally, Scone's mortgage repayments were lower than the Australian average of $1,863, and rents were significantly below the national figure of $375.
+In Scone, as per the latest Census evaluation, 84.7% of dwellings were houses while 15.2% comprised semi-detached homes, apartments, and other types.
+This contrasts with Non-Metro NSW's 89.7% houses and 10.3% other dwellings.
+Home ownership in Scone stood at 33.2%, similar to Non-Metro NSW, with mortgaged dwellings at 35.1% and rented ones at 31.7%.
+The median monthly mortgage repayment was $1,603, higher than the Non-Metro NSW average of $1,538.
+Weekly rent in Scone averaged $290, matching the Non-Metro NSW figure.
+Nationally, Scone's mortgage repayments were lower at $1,603 compared to Australia's average of $1,863, and rents were substantially lower at $290 versus the national figure of $375.

 Frequently Asked Questions - Housing